Doug Ford tells young job seekers “try inheriting your daddy’s sticker factory” - The Beaverton

 “How hard can it possibly be to get elected leader of an Ontario political party?”
 Ford asked, “I barely even had to try, and here I am.”

 Asked whether young Ontarians could possibly find work outside the Wealthy Failson sector, Ford was measured.
-“I mean, I guess, if you look hard enough, maybe in fast or something else, but you’ll find a job,” the premier remarked, before assuring the Board of Trade that he would continue pushing for them to be able to hire Temporary Foreign Workers to fill all available fast food positions for sub-living wage rates.
+“I mean, I guess, if you look hard enough, maybe in fast food or something else, but you’ll find a job,” the premier remarked, before assuring the Board of Trade that he would continue pushing for them to be able to hire to fill all available fast food positions for sub-living wage rates.

 Ford then finished by urging job seekers to “stop being so lazy and look harder”, before announcing his next multi-week vacation to go snowmobiling at his family’s cottage.